Last major challenger to Egypt's Sisi calls off campaign after arrest

-CAIRO (Reuters) - The last challenger seen as a potential threat to the re-election of Egyptian President Abdel Fattah al-Sisi abruptly ended his campaign on Tuesday after the army accused him of violating military law by running for office without permission.
+CAIRO (Reuters) - The last challenger seen as a potential threat to the re-election of Egyptian President Abdel Fattah al-Sisi was detained on Tuesday, and halted his campaign after the army accused him of breaking the law by running for office without permission.

-A security source and members of the campaign staff of former military chief of staff Lieutenant General Sami Anan said he had been detained for questioning following the army’s announcement rejecting his decision to run.
+Former military chief of staff Lieutenant General Sami Anan, who had announced his candidacy last week, was taken to the Military Prosecutor’s office in Cairo, according to his son and one of his lawyers, who were waiting outside the building.

-The army statement, which appeared in text on state TV and was read aloud by a spokesman, said Anan’s presidential bid amounted to “blatant legal violations ... (and) a serious breach of the laws of military service”.
+An army statement read aloud on state TV said Anan’s presidential bid amounted to “a serious breach of the laws of military service”, because as a military officer he was required to end his service and seek permission before seeking office.

-He had announced his candidacy “without getting permission from the armed forces ... or taking the steps necessary to terminate his service”.

-Organizers of the campaign announced that he had called off his bid.
-They gave no details of his whereabouts following what they described as his detention.
-The military declined to comment on the report he had been detained.
+Anan’s spokesman denied he had broken any laws.
+The charges “come from an inaccurate reading of Anan’s announcement,” Hazem Hosni told Reuters just after the arrest, without elaborating.
+Nevertheless, the campaign announced Anan was halting his bid.

+“To be banned by the state to enter the elections... (means) that the state doesn’t want to hold an election,” Anan’s spokesman Hosni said.

+The military declined to comment on Anan’s detention.
 The interior ministry could not immediately be reached for comment.

-A witness who knows Anan told Reuters the candidate was driving to his office when his car was stopped by what appeared to be armed military police on a main road in Cairo.
+A witness who knows Anan told Reuters the candidate was detained while driving to his office shortly before the army statement was broadcast.
+His car was stopped by what appeared to be armed military police on a main road in Cairo.

-Egypt’s president’s office and government press center have not commented on the election race.
+Egypt’s president’s office and government press centre have not commented on the election race.
 The electoral commission has said it will ensure the vote is carried out fairly and transparently.

-Sisi, a former military chief who led the overthrow of Islamist President Mohamed Mursi in 2013 and was elected president the following year, announced last week he will seek a second term in the election set for late March.
+Sisi, who as military chief led the overthrow of Islamist President Mohamed Mursi in 2013 and was elected president the following year, announced last week he will seek a second term in the election set for late March.

 Ahmed Shafik, a former prime minister and air force chief, abandoned a bid this month, saying that after several years living abroad he was out of touch with Egyptian politics.
 The announcement came amid media criticism and speculation that he was being held by authorities in a Cairo hotel.